Introduction to Embedded C

 What is Embedded C?

-Given below is the component:
+Given below are the components:

-A preprocessor directive in it is an indication for the compiler that symbols not specified by the program must be looked into in this file.
+- Preprocessor Directive: A preprocessor directive in it is an indication for the compiler that symbols not specified by the program must be looked into in this file.
 We usually use a preprocessor directive in Embedded C Programming to denote the microcontroller-specific header file that contains all SFRs and the bits in those SFRs.

-Global Variables: As the name suggests, Global Variables are External to the program i.e. everywhere in a program is available.
+- Global Variables: As the name suggests, Global Variables are External to the program, i.e., everywhere in a program is available.

 Keywords of C